Tracking the location of your devices

 Geolocation technology >

-- Accuracy (meters): the estimated accuracy of the technology used to locate the device in meters.
-For example, a value of 100 indicates that the reported location is accurate to within 100 meters of the device's actual location.
+- Accuracy: the estimated accuracy of the technology used to locate the device.
+Values are expressed in the measurement system set in your user profile.
+For example, a value of 40 ft indicates that the reported location is accurate to within 40 feet of the device's actual location.

 -

-Type: possible values are Wi-Fi, OS Location, and IP Location
+Type: possible values are Wi-Fi, GPS, OS Location, and IP Location

-IP Location only applies when the Geolocation setting is enabled in Account settings.
+IP Location only applies when the IP location setting is enabled in Account settings.

 -